hollowstrawberry/crab-cogs/README.md

 ## 🎲 Randomness

-A few fun commands involving random seeds, including:
+A couple fun hybrid commands involving random seeds, including:

 * `donut` will give you a random dessert and keep track of your score. `donut set` will set a list of emojis to choose from, so you could technically alias this command as anything.
 [Some donut emojis here](https://imgur.com/a/9hW2RRf)
 * `rate` will give a unique rating from 1 to 10 to anything you ask.
 The bot won't change its mind!